RohanVDvivedi/Drawing-Robotic-arm/README.md

 Aim:- To make a Robotic Drawing Arm that mimics the motion of a finger on touchpad or a mouse.

-Initiated by:- Rohan Dvivedi(2014 Batch) and Kativarpu Parthiv(2014 Batch).
+Initiated by:- Rohan Dvivedi and Kativarpu Parthiv.

 Hardware used:-
 2 – 5 kg-cm torque servos